I-49 Lafayette Connector Project History

 - Level III – those neighborhoods and areas outside of Level II that would be impacted.

-Among other things, the Corridor Preservation Plan outlined general responsibilities of the local, state, and federal agencies to attain the context sensitive commitments in the EIS, and also stipulated that right-of-way funding and acquisition by DOTD would commence in the Corridor in the period from issuance of the Record of Decision until construction of the project.
+The Corridor Preservation Plan outlined general responsibilities of the local, state, and federal agencies to attain the context sensitive commitments in the EIS.
+It also stipulated that right-of-way funding and acquisition by DOTD would commence in the Corridor in the period from issuance of the Record of Decision until construction of the project.

 2004 – The ROD was challenged by a lawsuit heard in federal court and was upheld.